opringle/splittimer/README.md

 - check positive label quality
     - [x] loudenvielle_2025
     - [ ] poland_2025
+- assert videos are 25.0 FPS and downsample if not when writing them
 - optionally ignore the first split when generating sample metadata
 - achieve validation F1 score on positive class > 0.95